VDosda/Crossfit_Timer/README.md

-# CrossFit Timer
+# CrossFit Timer overview

+## About this project

-Hi !
+Hi !<br/>
-I did this project because I wanted to build a Crossfit Timer that I used during the lockdown.
-It's better that a phone or computer and a real one is pretty much expensive.
+This project was to build a Crossfit Timer from zero.<br/> I had the idea during the lockdown (COVID-19), to do sport at home it's better than a phone or a computer and a real one is pretty much expensive.<br/>
 Modes I did : count up, count down, interval, the possibility to set rounds and a basic clock mode.